FamilyTreeNow

 What we do that's faster

 We file the FamilyTreeNow opt-out and re-check every two weeks.
 Continuous coverage on every broker that re-lists in under six months.
+Roll ongoing genealogy-record removal for first responders into the standing two-week re-check.

 Doing this for one broker is straightforward.
 Doing it for 200, on a continuous basis, is what we do.